massgravel/massgrave.dev/docs/windows_ltsc_links.md

 (Build - 10240)
 It doesn't have the actual IotEnterpriseS edition, it's just EnterpriseS with OEM key installed.
 This ISO file is taken from the Microsoft's OEM portal.
+Rename the .IMG extension to .iso for the uninterrupted use.
+Enter `FWN7H-PF93Q-4GGP8-M8RF3-MDWWW` key while installing Windows.

 | Language | Arch | Link                                                                                                                                                                                   |
 |:---------|:-----|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|